darkmattercoder/plcanalyzer/README.md

 Using libnodave you are able to connect to most SIEMENS S5 and S7 plc's.

-Programm is tested under Windows.
-To compile it under Linux please change the plcanalyzer-gui.pro file.
+Programm is tested under Windows 7 and Linux (Ubuntu 12.04).
+Chose the approproiate platform by changing the plcanalyzer-gui.pro file as follows:

-Set "DEFINES += BCCWIN" to "DEFINES += LINUX".
+"CONFIG += BCCWIN" or "CONFIG += LINUX".